opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

 They will be dedicated to the public domain

-Publisshers will need to agree that they will not upload data that is under copyright.
+Publisshers will need to agree that they will not upload data that is under copyright, and agree to dedicate all data to the public domain.